Jip-Hop/sedunlocksrv-pba/README.md

 Before running `./build.sh`, verify:
 - `sedunlocksrv/server.crt` and `sedunlocksrv/server.key` exist if you are supplying custom TLS certs.
 - `ssh/authorized_keys` exists if you plan to build with `--ssh`.
+  > **Note:** The public keys in `ssh/authorized_keys` grant access to the **PBA's Dropbear SSH service** (port 2222) for drive unlocking at boot time.
+This is completely independent of the Ed25519 key used by `deploy/deploy.sh` for OPAL password KDF decryption — they are separate keys for separate purposes and do not need to be the same key.
 - Expert password plan is set: either pass `--expert-password=...` or set `EXPERT_PASSWORD` in `build.conf`.
 If omitted, `build.sh` prompts you to enter and confirm one interactively.

 ## 🚀 Build Execution